German invasion of Belgium (1940): Belgian place in Allied strategy

-The weakness of the plan was that, politically at least, it abandoned most of eastern Belgium to the Germans.
-Militarily it would put the Allied rear at right angles to the French frontier defences; while for the British, their communications located at the Channel ports, would be parallel to their front.
-Despite the risk of committing forces to central Belgium and an advance to the Scheldt or Dyle lines, which would be vulnerable to an outflanking move, Maurice Gamelin, the French commander, approved the plan and it remained the Allied strategy at the outbreak of war.
+The weakness of the Dyle plan was that it abandoned most of eastern Belgium to the Germans.
+This included the easily defensible Ardennes region which would have covered the northern flank of the Maginot Line, but also the modern fortifications at the Albert Canal and the Meuse.
+Militarily it would rotate the Allied right wing perpendicular to the French frontier defences east of Sedan, creating a vulnerable "hinge" point there.
+It also increased logistical problems for the British.
+It lengthened their supply lines with the Channel ports, while the connections with the stock piles in northern France would run parallel to their front and become easily cut by a slight German advance.
+Despite these risks inherent to committing forces to central Belgium and an advance to the Scheldt or Dyle lines, which would be vulnerable to an outflanking move from the south, Maurice Gamelin, the French commander, approved the plan and it basically remained the Allied strategy at the outbreak of war.

-The British, with no army in the field and behind in rearmament, was in no position to challenge French strategy, which had assumed the prominent role of the Western Alliance.
-Having little ability to oppose the French, the British strategy for military action came in the form of strategic bombing of the Ruhr industry.
+The British, with only a small army in the field and behind in rearmament, were in no position to challenge French strategy, which had become dominant in the Western Alliance.
+Having little ability to influence French decision-making, the British strategy for military action limited itself to planning a strategic bombing of the Ruhr industry.